The Founder Agreement

 The following document is the Founder Agreement, signed by all enrolling Founders.
 Any referenced exhibits or related documents can be seen by scrolling below on this page.
 Each enrolling Founder must sign just the Founder Agreement in order to participate in the Semester.
-These documents provide Founders with various program benefits, including participation in the "Bonus Pool" derived from the Warrant proceeds.
+These documents provide Founders with various program benefits, including participation in the "Bonus Pool."

 Learn about joining the Bonus Pool.